justin-p/ansible-playbook-evilginx2/README.md

 # ansible-playbook-evilginx2

-a W.I.P.
-Ansible playbook that deploys a evilginx2 in a tmux session.
+W.I.P.
+Ansible playbooks that deploys a evilginx2 in a tmux session,  including the provision of hosts and DNS records using Terraform.

 ## How to use